waleedaman/MobileRemote/README.md

 Remote control for android tv based displays.
-Reuires root privelages to draw pver other apps to show the remote in a floating window on the home screen and within apps.
+The app requires the remote https://github.com/waleedaman/Remote app to be installed on the display and allows a mobile device to connect to the display via ip or qr code from the mobile app.